Will we get a bank holiday if England wins the Euros?

 While it might feel like tempting fate, England fans are beginning to dream of what might happen if the Three Lions actually manage to pull off the previously-unthinkable and win a major international football tournament.

-That remains a big “if” at the moment, with Gareth Southgate’s men facing a tough Euro 2020 semi-final against Denmark at Wembley on Wednesday evening.
+That remains a big “if” at the moment, with Gareth Southgate’s men facing a tough Euro 2020 final clash with Italy after beating Denmark 2-1 at Wembley on Wednesday evening.

-Should they see off a plucky and popular Danish side, they would then face either Italy or Spain in Sunday’s final, both of whom represent a daunting prospect, boasting real pedigree and some seriously talented individuals among their lineups.

-The Italians in particular have played some fine football at this year’s Euros and deployed every trick in the book to beat FIFA’s World No.1-ranked Belgium in the last round, running down the clock with improbable injury claims and operatic protests, frustrating their opponents at every turn and finally booking their passage with a 2-1 win.
+The Italians have played some fine football at this year’s Euros, beating former World Cup winners Spain in their semi on Tuesday and previously deployed every trick in the book to beat FIFA’s World No.1-ranked Belgium, running down the clock with improbable injury claims and operatic protests, frustrating their opponents at every turn and finally booking their passage with a 2-1 win.

-But England were mighty impressive against Ukraine in Rome on Saturday night, running out 4-0 winners and looking both organised and uncharacteristically imperious.
+But England have also been mighty impressive at times in this tournament, beating old rivals Germany 2-0 in the second round and running out 4-0 winners against Ukraine in the quarter-finals in Rome, looking both organised and uncharacteristically imperious.

 While the more hysterical are already pondering the prospect of ceremonial swords anointing the shoulders of Sir Harry Kane and Sir Raheem Sterling, a statue of Declan Rice OBE being hastily erected outside the London Stadium and babies named “Jordan” overcrowding maternity wards next April, a bank holiday is surely not out of the question?

-Such an event would be announced by a Royal Proclamation from the Queen, according to the House of Commons Library, although the suggestion would have to come from prime minister Boris Johnson, who has raced to associate himself with the team’s success so far in this tournament, suggesting it could happen.
+Such an event would be announced by a Royal Proclamation from the Queen, according to the House of Commons Library, although the suggestion would have to come from prime minister Boris Johnson, who has raced to associate himself with the team’s success so far in this tournament, suggesting it could happen, although so far he has stopped short at urging businesses to give their hungover staff a day of compassionate leave.

 “By convention the Queen acts on the advice of ministers.
 The Department of Business, Energy and Industrial Strategy is the government department responsible for bank holidays,” Parliament’s website explains.